fiskaltrust/interface-doc/doc/general/cash-register-integration/cash-register-integration.md

 #### Workflow - special receipts

 The following diagram illustrates the creation of a special receipt with fiskaltrust.Service.
-For a general description of special receipts, please refer to Receipt for special functions chapter, on page 23.
+For a general description of special receipts, please refer to Receipt for special functions Chapter <!-- TODO: Chapter reference -->, on page 2 <!-- TODO: page references -->3.
 For national laws on receipts, refer to the appropriate appendix.

 ![](./images/03-special-receipts.png)